FOSSEE/st-scripts/getting-started-with-arrays/script.rst

 .. #[Puneeth: something needs to motivate this. why are we suddenly talking
 .. of an identity matrix?]

-Now let us see how to create identity matrix, an identity matrix is a square matrix in which all the diagonal elements are one and rest of the elements zero.
-We can create an identity matrix using the method ``identity()``.
+Now let us see how to create an identity matrix of a given size, that is a two-dimensional array  in  which all the diagonal elements are ones and rest of the elements are zeros.
+We can create an identity matrix using the function ``identity()``.

-The function ``identity()`` takes an integer argument,
+The function ``identity()`` takes an integer argument which specifies the size of the desired matrix,

 ::

     identity(3)

-As you can see the identity method returned a three by three square matrix with all the diagonal elements as one and the rest of the elements as zero.
+As you can see the identity function returned a three by three square matrix with all the diagonal elements as ones and the rest of the elements as zeros.

 .. #[Puneeth: You say array here, matrix there -- it's a bit messed up.
 ..
 Clarify, explicitly.]

-``zeros()`` function accepts a tuple, which is the order of the array we want to create, and it generates an array with all elements zero.
+``zeros()`` function accepts a tuple, which is the order of the array that we want to create, and it generates an array with all elements as zeros.

 {{{ switch to the next slide, problem statement of solved exercise 1 }}}